salidotir/OS-scheduling-algorithms/README.md

 3. SRT
 4. SJF

-Input is read from a .csv file ith format below: p-id, arrival-time, cpu-burst-1, io-time, cpu-burst-2
+Input is read from a '.csv' file ith format below: p-id, arrival-time, cpu-burst-1, io-time, cpu-burst-2

-Output is 4.jpg files that shows the gantt chart for each of algorithms.
+Output is 4 '.jpg' files that shows the gantt chart for each of algorithms.